OpenScan-org/OpenScan-Doc/docs/firmware/setup.md

 Download and flash the Raspbian Image to your Micro SD Card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)

+The best way to further setup the device is done through Ethernet connection (LAN cable to your router) as described [in this section](../firmware/usage.md).

 **!!!!DO NOT USE ANY OF THE ADVANCED SETTINGS OF THE RASPBERRY PI IMAGER AS THIS MIGHT CAUSE ISSUES WITH THE WIFI!!!!**

 ______________________________________________________________________________